-The parallel port J3 is provided on the front panel of the bypass control module, as shown in Figure 8.3 on the next page .
+The parallel port J3 is provided on the front panel of the bypass control module, as shown in Figure 8.3 below.

 The ring connection ensures the reliability of the control of the parallel system.
 Be sure to verify the reliable cable connection before starting up the system!